mdskrzypczyk/CHIP8/README.md

 This is a github repository containing code written for a Chip-8 Interpretter.
 The code was written in C++ and uses SDL for handling graphics and user input.
 The documentation used for my implemenation can be found here: http://devernay.free.fr/hacks/chip8/C8TECH10.HTM

 ## Dependencies
 This program requires SDL2 for compilation.
+These can be installed by running:

+`apt-get install libsdl2-dev libsdl2-mixer-dev`

 ## Usage
 The program can be compiled using the provided Makefile.
 Once the program has been built it can be run with: ./chip8 [program_name]